 Q. What if I can't find time to engage in physical activities?

-If you don't have a block of 40 minutes, you can do four 10-minute workouts a day and get the same benefits.
+If you don't have a block of 30 minutes, you can do three sessions of at least 10-minutes throughout the day.
 Other things you can do include:

 Q. Can people with heart disease lift weights?